Ange-m6/system_engineering-devops/0x05-processes_and_signals /README.md

-this contains process and signals
+this script contains process and signals